droidbg/Shopping-Website/README.md

    ```
 4. Open [http://localhost:1234](http://localhost:1234) in your browser.

-## Screenshots

-_Add screenshots of the Home, Cart, and WishList pages here to showcase the UI._

 ---

 > _This project is a showcase of Redux mastery, custom state management, and clean React architecture.
 Perfect for demonstrating your frontend skills!_